praveer-kg/Causal-Inference-Football-Toy-Model/README.md

 ```

-Finally, the function $metrics$ uses these links to provide advanced statistics from the match reports.
+Finally, the function $metrics$ uses these links to provide advanced statistics from the match reports:

 ```python